 Sadly, not only she wasn’t interested in doing it but she was trying very hard to convince me that it was a waste of time and that we should focus on traveling and partying.

-That moment I realized that it’s always ok to say no to opportunities in your life but you cannot deny someone else who wants to grab that chances that are presented to them.
+At that moment I realized that it’s always ok to say no to opportunities in your life but you cannot deny someone else who wants to grab the chances that are presented to them.

 Being happy for those who’ve succeeded before you may be the most difficult trial of all.
 If you give your best shot, you’ll find that applauding another person’s progress is also healing and liberating.
 It means you’re done with envy and vanity, and that’s already a huge battle won.